Brian Lacey (Gaelic footballer)

-Brian Lacey (born 1974) is an Irish retired Gaelic footballer who played as a right corner-back for the Tipperary and Kildare senior teams.
+Brian Lacey (born 1974) is an Irish former Gaelic footballer who played as a right corner-back for the Tipperary and Kildare senior teams.

-Born in Tipperary, Lacey first arrived on the inter-county scene at the age of seventeen when he first linked up with the Tipperary minor hurling team before later joining the under-21 football side.
+Born in Tipperary, Lacey first arrived on the inter-county scene at the age of seventeen when he linked up with the Tipperary minor hurling team, before later joining the under-21 football side.
 He joined the senior football panel during the 1995 championship.
 Lacey immediately became a regular member of the starting fifteen before later joining the Kildare senior team.
-Throughout his career he won two Leinster medals and one Tommy Murphy Cup medal.
+Throughout his career he won two Leinster SFC medals and one Tommy Murphy Cup medal.

 Lacey was a member of the Munster and Leinster inter-provincial teams on a number of occasions.
 At club level he is a two-time championship medallist with Round Towers.
 He began his career with Arravale Rovers.

 Lacey retired from inter-county football following the conclusion of the 2006 championship.

-He is a brother of former rugby union player and current referee John Lacey.
+He is a brother of former rugby union player-turned referee John Lacey.